 TPI's carbon performance assessment is based on the Sectoral Decarbonization Approach (SDA).[1]
-The SDA translates greenhouse gas emissions targets made at the international level (e.g. under the Paris Agreement) into appropriate benchmarks, against which the performance of individual companies can be compared.
+The SDA translates greenhouse gas emissions targets made at the international level (e.g. under the Paris Agreement to the UN Framework Convention on Climate Change) into appropriate benchmarks, against which the performance of individual companies can be compared.